Letter from Lani…

 About Lani Lee

 Brooklyn-based photographer Lani Lee was born in Seoul and lived throughout Asia and the Middle East during her childhood before moving to the states and eventually landing in Seattle, where she graduated with a double portfolio in portraiture and photojournalism from the Art Institute in 2005.

 Lani's most recent body of work titled Mug Shots is a collection of portraits of notorious graffiti writers and gang members – individuals who ordinarily do not consent to being photographed.
 Lani’s understanding of street culture, coupled with her unique style of photography, allowed her to garner trust and respect from some of the most elusive subjects.

-Some of Lani's commercial clients include Atlantic Records, Microsoft, Red Bull, Boost Mobile and Agenda.
+Some of Lani's commercial clients include Atlantic Records, Microsoft, Red Bull, Boost Mobile and Revlon.
 Lani's work has been published in a wide array of magazines including Playboy, Rolling Stone and Inked, to name a few.
 Lani divides her time between Los Angeles and New York.